 The US Treasury, the IRS and Congressional offices lack much of the detailed data and research on the overseas taxpayers.
 Recent Senate Hearings held on May 11 have show this.
 The US Treasury and the IRS have some data from tax returns using the FEIE (flags an overseas resident) and FBAR filings but these offices lack comprehensive data on the size and make-up of the community.
 ACA has been able to provide offices with more data with its landmark 2017 research project funded by ACA's sister organization, American Citizens Global Foundation.

 The 2017 and 2022 research projects was done by District Economics Group (DEG) using ACA's "side-by-side" roapmap for residence-based taxation as a basis, the report provided data on the size, geographic hic location, income make up and tax reporting for overseas filers.
 This research is in the hands of the tax-writing committees and the Joint Committee on Taxation but needs to be updated and expanded.
 ACAGF has raised the funds for this expanded research which will be a key document in hearings held on tax reform for overseas taxpayers.
 The importance of updating this research cannot be overstated.
 ACAGF's research work is the best private-sector data and ACA and DEG are respected as the "go to source" by the offices directly involved in tax reform.
-See our recent webinar "Parting the Veil: Analyzing the Revenue Effects of Residence-Based Taxation (RBT)" with an extensive discussion of the importance of revenue neutrality for RBT with panelists Charles Bruce, ACAGF Chairman and Legal Council and District Economics Group (DEG) principal, Michael Udell.
+See our recent webinars "Parting the Veil: Analyzing the Revenue Effects of Residence-Based Taxation (RBT)" and "Digging Deeper Analysing the Revenue Effects of RBT" with an extensive discussion of the importance of revenue neutrality for RBT with panelists Charles Bruce, ACAGF Chairman and Legal Council and District Economics Group (DEG) principal, Michael Udell.

 ACA joins the RBT Coalition